ECE264summer17/pa07-chen2073/README.md

 ## What you need to submit

 1. Submit your version of `list.c` that contains *working implementations of all the functions*.

+Make sure you do not have any valgrind errors.
+40% points will be deducted for any valgrind error.